panosoft/slate-replicator/README.md

 #### loadPersonData.js
 This program can be used to test `slate-replicator` by loading the `events` table in the `eventSource` database with realistic looking event data supplied by using the [`faker`](https://www.npmjs.com/package/faker) library.

+It is started by running `slate-loadPersonData`.

 It also creates validation data in each event that can be optionally checked by the eventsDiff.js program to provide a more thorough validation of `slate-replicator` processing.
 #### eventsDiff.js
 This program validates the data in each `events` table being compared, and then compares data in the `events` table in the `eventSource` database with data in the `events` table in the `replicationDestination` database as specified in the configuration file.

+It is started by running `slate-eventsDiff`.

 This program can be run such that all `events` data row differences can be reported or the program can stop after detecting a configurable number of `events` data row differences.